Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Steep Climb Still Ahead on day four of the English WayThe Steep Climb Still Ahead

-And finally in 700 meters more, your climb is rewarded by this sweeping view at the top!
+And finally after 700 meters more, your climb is rewarded by this sweeping view at the top!
 From our high shelf, we could see the views of the river below and miles and miles of countryside.
 It is a total of almost 2.0 full kilometers of climbing from the N-651.
 We paused to enjoy the view over the Ría de Betanzos, slow our breath and feel worthy of the climb.
 We had all done well!

 Arrival at the Top! on day four of the English WayArrival at the Top!
 On Day Four of the Camino Inglés